Gronlikaia 2024 sorenga L

 The complex is designed as a mediator between the large-scale, commercial buildings to the North of Gronlikaia and the low residential volumes to the South.
 The mix of scales provide an architecture that is both intimate and rich in experience.

-Gronlikaia siteplan
+Gronlikaia 2024 siteplan SV

 Gronlikaia gif 01